AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/understanding-the-calendar/navigating-the-marketing-calendar.md

    ![](assets/image2014-9-26-10-3a29-3a36.png)

-   Fantastisch!
-Dies ist eine großartige Ansicht, um alles zu sehen, was geplant ist.
+   Diese Ansicht zeigt alles, was geplant ist.

    ![](assets/image2014-9-26-10-3a30-3a9.png)

 ## Durch die Zeit navigieren {#navigate-through-time}

-Ohne DeLorean!
-Klicken Sie einfach auf die Navigationsschaltflächen.
+Klicken Sie auf die Navigationsschaltflächen.

 ![](assets/image2014-9-26-10-3a31-3a25.png)